mayankk2308/purge-wrangler/README.md

 | **Backup** | Recommended | Always | A system backup is always recommended before modifying core operating system components. |

 ## Installation
+Few things of **note** before you install:
-**Note**: If you are using an NVIDIA 9xx or newer GPU, only **macOS High Sierra** is supported.
+- If you are using an NVIDIA 9xx or newer GPU, only **macOS High Sierra** is supported.
 Newer macOS versions do not have available web drivers to accelerate these GPUs.
+The script will not proceed to patch if appropriate web drivers are not available for your system.
+- If you have a **Ti82** enclosure such **Razer Core V1** and **Akitio Thunder3**, the script will not be able to determine the GPU installed inside it automatically.
+In this scenario, the script will ask you what GPU you are using (AMD or NVIDIA).

 Download and install using **Terminal**:
 ```bash